BBC-Data-Unit/helptobuy/README.md

 * A [Google spreadsheet of the data can be found here](https://docs.google.com/spreadsheets/d/1rBf9a3ZU1ecyCxK_jUhmjt2n8cRIvBqoQ5zwl7xs0Oo/edit#gid=0)
 * A [CSV file is available in this GitHub repository](https://github.com/BBC-Data-Unit/helptobuy/blob/master/Help%20to%20Buy%20Isa%20cap-%20Data%20from%20Zoopla%2C%20as%20of%201st%20June%202016%20-%20Sheet1.csv)

+## Related repositories

+* A follow up story in February 2017 looked at the take up of the scheme: [*Help to Buy scheme's impact across England revealed*](https://github.com/BBC-Data-Unit/helptobuy-impact)